July 9, 1976 - February 23, 2015

 BARTG # 8981

 CDG # 1062

-PSE QSL: Direct, LoTW, eQSL(AG) or via the Bureau
+To QSL: Direct, LoTW, eQSL(AG), SKCC Bureau or via the ARRL Bureau

 I reply to ALL QSLs rcvd.
 No SASE needed.

-Back in the late 70's I started collecting many different 10X chapter awards.
+Back in the late 70's I started collecting many different 10X chapter memberships.
 Here are some of them.